matt77hias/MAGE-v0/meta/code-guidelines.md

 * Copy Assignment Operator
 * Move Assignment Operator

-Note that Move Constructors make sense in nearly all situations (except in case of reference member variables).
+Note that Move Constructors make sense in nearly all situations.
 So prefer `= default` over `= delete`.

 ### Member initializer lists
 Enumerate all member variables in the initializer list of constructors in order.